Kernel-learning parameter prediction and evaluation in algebraic multigrid method for several PDEs: Numerical experiments

 \subsection{Constant Coefficient Poisson Equation}

 We consider the constant coefficient Poisson equation, a fundamental partial differential equation in mathematical physics, given by:

 Here, the coefficient \( a = 1 \), and the exact solution is \( u = \sin(\pi x)\sin(\pi y) \).
 The right-hand side \( f \) is derived from the exact solution by substituting \( u \) into the Poisson equation.
-To find the optimal parameters for our GPR-based parameter selection method, we perform a grid search within the interval {[0,1]} with a step size of 0.001.
-The number of partitions \( n \) ranges from {64 to 400 with an increment of 16}.
-The traversal results, which identify the optimal parameters, are detailed as follows:
+To find the optimal parameters for our GPR-based parameter selection method, we perform a grid search within the interval [0,1] with a step size of 0.001.
+The number of partitions \(n \) ranges from 64 to 400 with an increment of 16. { The traversal identified the optimal parameters, and the results are detailed in Table \ref{tab:possion1}}

-The subsequent figure illustrates the fluctuation in the number of iterations for the AMG method when \( n = {{64,256,400}} \), across various traversal parameters.
-The traversal for the connectivity parameter \(\theta\) spans the interval {\([0,1]\)} with a step size of 0.001, and the iteration process is capped at a maximum of 100 iterations.
-The figure clearly demonstrates that the number of iterations fluctuates with changes in the connectivity parameter \(\theta\), and this fluctuation intensifies as \( n \) increases.
+Figure \ref{fig:possion1} illustrates the fluctuation in the number of iterations for the AMG method when \(n = {64,~256,~400} \), across various traversal parameters.
+The traversal for the connectivity parameter \(\theta\) spans the interval \([0,1]\) with a step size of 0.001, and the iteration process is capped at a maximum of 100 iterations.
+Figure \ref{fig:possion1} clearly demonstrates that the number of iterations fluctuates with changes in the connectivity parameter \(\theta\), and this fluctuation intensifies as \(n \) increases.
 This observation underscores the sensitivity of the AMG method's efficiency to the choice of the connectivity parameter \(\theta\).

 We have successfully predicted the optimal parameters for the constant coefficient Poisson equation using GPR method.
 The following table outlines the composition of the training set, test set, and retraining set used in our GPR model.
-The training set was constructed by selecting values of \( n \) from {64 to 400}, with an increment of \(\Delta n = 16\). {For retraining we adopted targeted sampling: the first retraining phase selected 10 new points uniformly distributed in [200,600], followed by a second retraining phase where 12 additional points were chosen from [200,600] to refine the model further.}
+The training set was constructed by selecting values of \(n \) from 64 to 400, with an increment of \(\Delta n = 16\).
+For retraining we adopt targeted sampling: the first retraining phase selects 10 new points uniformly distributed in [200,600], followed by a second retraining phase where 12 additional points are chosen from [200,600] to refine the model further.
+We summarize this in { Table \ref{tab_hmxunlianji}}.

-The following table contrasts the predicted outcomes with those acquired through the traversal method.
-It is clear that the difference in the number of iterations between the predicted and actual values is negligible, indicating that the predicted parameters are at least suboptimal for this specific instance.
-A comparison of the computational effort required to ascertain the optimal parameters via traversal versus the predictive calculations reveals that the predictive approach entails a substantially lower time cost, making it a more efficient method for parameter selection.